lammps/lammps/doc/src/atc_boundary_type.rst

 Description
 """""""""""

-Command to define the atoms that represent the ficticious boundary internal to the FE mesh.
+Command to define the atoms that represent the fictitious boundary internal to the FE mesh.
 For fully overlapped MD/FE domains with periodic boundary conditions no boundary atoms should be defined.

 Restrictions
 """"""""""""